Artificial hip joint: When is the right time?

 What is an artificial hip joint?

-• Ceramic (highly abrasion-resistant and biocompatible)
+• Ceramic (highly wear-resistant and biocompatible)

-• Titanium
+• Titanium (robust and lightweight)

-• Polyethylene with vitamin E additive (low wear and stable)
+• Polyethylene with Vitamin E additive (low-wear and stable)

 The goal of an artificial hip joint is to restore mobility, pain-free movement, and quality of life.